Crypto Terms Explained

 RSI stands for Relative Strength Index.
 It is a market trend indicator that stock and crypto traders use when performing technical analysis.
-RSI is one of the most common technical analysis indicators.
+RSI is a very common indicator used by crypto traders.

 More specifically, the Relative Strength Index shows whether a cryptocurrency is overbought or oversold.
 To provide this insight, the RSI formula considers a cryptocurrency’s average price gain vs average price loss over a certain period.
 Using this data, traders can see whether the asset is overbought (i.e. RSI is equal to or greater than 70%) or oversold (i.e. RSI is equal to or less than 30%).

-The rule of thumb when using the RSI indicator is to buy when a cryptocurrency is oversold and to sell when it is overbought.
-This is because an oversold asset will likely experience an upcoming uptrend and an overbought asset will most likely experience a downtrend soon.
+The rule of thumb when using the RSI indicator is to buy when a cryptocurrency is oversold and to sell when a crypto is overbought.
+This is because an oversold asset will likely experience an upcoming uptrend, and an overbought asset will most likely experience a downtrend soon.